ailisc97/Project_Milestone_3/README.md

 In the Footer there will be links to find the site links on the page.
 > As a First Time user, I want to access the site links.

-The Footer will also inform the user how to get in touch with the website creators.
+The Footer will also inform the user who are the website creators.
->As a Returning User, I want to know how to contact the creators of this website.
+>As a Returning User, I want to know who are the creators of this website.

 Users who set up an account would want to add, delete and edit the page so the other users can find new and exciting resturants to visit in the future.
 >As a Returning user, I want to set up an account so I can add resturant(s) to the website.